status-im/swarms/active/39-chat-moderation/user-stories/us-2-reducing-spam.md

 ## Pre-Condition

-A public chat room with traffic and *User A* as a user. *User A* decides that the quality of the feed doesn't match her quality requirements, the messages contain too much SPAM.
+A public chat room with traffic and *User A* as a user.
+Quality of the feed is too low for *User A*.

 ## Post-Condition